Library prosa.analysis.facts.model.rbf

 Context `{JobCost Job}.

-Consider any arrival sequence with consistent, non-duplicate arrivals, ...
+Consider any valid arrival sequence ...

 Variable arr_seq : arrival_sequence Job.